webforj/webforj-documentation/docs/components/navigator.md

 ## Customizing buttons, text and tooltips

 The `Navigator` component provides extensive customization options for buttons, text, and tooltips.
 To change the displayed text on the `Navigator` component, use the `setText()` method.
 This method takes text, as well as the desired `Part` of the `Navigator`.

+In the following example, the `setText()` method displays a numeric value to the user.
+Clicking the buttons fires the `onChange` method of the `Navigator`, which comes with a `Direction` value the clicked button.

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples/NavigatorBasic?'